-- The Corpse Stops Here: at the Doctor's and Adric's feet.
+- The Corpse Stops Here: At the Doctor's and Adric's feet.

 - Creepy Monotone: Played straight (sort of), but ONLY by the regular Cybers.
 The Leader sounds, er... very emotional at some bits, due to actor David Banks having a Cybermen obsession.
 (He would go on to write and record a four-hour comprehensive history of the species, just for the heck of it.)

-- A Day in the Limelight: Each of The Doctor's companions was given a story where they could take a bigger role this season.
+- A Day in the Limelight: Each of the Doctor's companions was given a story where they could take a bigger role this season.
 This is Adric's.
 He gets the Heroic Sacrifice, the first since Katarina and Sara Kingdom back in season three.

 - Famous Last Words: Adric's "Now I'll never know if I was right."

 - Flashback: The Cyberleader gives his lieutenant a brief history of their encounters with the Doctor.
-Clips from "The Tenth Planet", "The Wheel in Space" and "Revenge of the Cybermen" are shown, though the Cyberleader mentions the events depicted in "Tomb of the Cybermen" rather than Wheel as Tomb was missing at the time and would not be found for another ten years.
+Clips from "The Tenth Planet", "The Wheel in Space" and "Revenge of the Cybermen" are shown, though the Cyberleader mentions the events depicted in "The Tomb of the Cybermen" rather than "The Wheel in Space" as "The Tomb of the Cybermen" was missing at the time and would not be found for another ten years.